Key Takeaways

 Living with depression and an eating disorder can feel challenging, especially as the symptoms of each condition reinforce the other.
 But rest assured that treatment is available for both conditions.
 With therapy, you can find your way back to happiness and health.

 With Rula’s user-friendly therapist matching system, you can easily find a therapist who takes your insurance and specializes in depression and eating disorders.
-Don’t hesitate to reach out for help — you can begin treatment as early as this week.
+Don’t hesitate to reach out for help — you can begin treatment as soon as tomorrow.

 More From Rula